Manty2503/Abalone_Dataset/README.md

 But it is a tedious and time-consuming task.
 Therefore, other measurements, which are easier to obtain, are used to predict age.

-Attribute information:
-Given is the attribute name, attribute type, the measurement unit, and a brief description.
-The number of rings is the value to predict: either as a continuous value or as a classification problem.

-Name / Data Type / Measurement Unit / Description
-* Length / continuous / mm / Longest shell measurement
-* Diameter / continuous / mm / Diameter of the shell calculated as perpendicular to length
-* Height / continuous / mm / Height of the shell with meat in shell
-* Whole weight / continuous / grams / Weight of whole abalone
-* Shucked weight / continuous / grams / Weight of meat
-* Viscera weight / continuous / grams / Gut-weight (after bleeding)
-* Shell weight / continuous / grams / Weight of the shell after being dried
-* Rings / integer / -- / Number of rings in a shell.
-(Adding 1.5 to the number of rings gives the age of abalone in years)

 The code:

 * Loads the dataset into the Spyder Enviornment.